Why Care Dimensions?

 - Routine Care.
 Hospice services provided by an interdisciplinary team include nursing care, pain and symptom management, spiritual and emotional support, caregiver education, and volunteer companions provided in the comfort of your home, whether it is a private residence, assisted living community, or skilled nursing home.

-- Respite Care at our Kaplan Family Hospice House gives family caregivers a break from the demands of caring for their loved one; based on availability.
+- Respite Care at our Kaplan Family Hospice House or Care Dimensions Hospice House gives family caregivers a break from the demands of caring for their loved one; based on availability.

 - Inpatient Care.
-Short-term, 24-hour residential care for clinically eligible patients at Kaplan Family Hospice House to manage complex pain and symptoms that cannot be handled at home.
+Short-term, 24-hour residential care for clinically eligible patients at the Kaplan Family Hospice House or Care Dimensions Hospice House to manage complex pain and symptoms that cannot be handled at home.